sgoettel/zstsidescripts/README.md

 -   `-s` or `-f` determine the format, structured or flat, respectively.

-I hope these tools will help you in your exploration of the Pushshift archives.
+I hope these tools will help you in your exploration of the Pushshift archives and Reddit data.